Inverse magnetocaloric effect and phase separation induced by giant van Hove singularity in itinerant ferromagnetic metal: FM-PM FOPT thermodynamics: the extension of Landau theory

 One can see that in the vicinity of tricritical point $\chi^{\rm PS}_{\rm FM} $ is essentially negative (inverse sign with respect to Eq.~(\ref{eq:bar_chi_FM})) and equal by absolute value to $\bar\chi_{\rm FM}$ from Eq.~(\ref{eq:bar_chi_FM}).

-Above we discussed magnetic susceptibilities of PM and FM phases involved in PS.
+Above we discuss the~phase magnetic susceptibilities of PM and FM phases involved in PS.
 We have shown that these two phases behave differently under the change of the magnetic field.
 There is significant contribution to magnetic susceptibility of FM phase involved in PS state that comes from a change in chemical potential as a function of the magnetic field (see Eqs.~\eqref{eq:eta_1st_order} and \eqref{eq:chi_PS_general}), while for PM phase there is no such contribution since $\left(\partial f/\partial \mu\right)_{\rm PM}=0$.
-Let us stress here that total response for a system in the PS state should be obtained as a phase weighted average (see details in the model example below).
-To our knowledge this result is new, although some similar results (for example, a similar expression to~Eq.~(\ref{eq:eta_1st_order}) was obtained earlier for the alloys theory~\cite{Krivoglaz} for another problem).
+Let us emphasize here that total response for a system in the PS state should be obtained as a phase weighted average (see details in the model example below).
+To our knowledge this result is new, although some conceptually close results were obtained earlier for the~explanation of~martensitic phase transition temperature dependence on~a~magnetic field in~steels~\cite{Krivoglaz}.